-Chemotherapy treatment, also known as Chemo is a type of cancer treatment that is comprised from a mix of anti-cancer chemotherapeutic
+Chemotherapy treatment, also called Chemo is a kind of cancer treatment that

 Average Chemotherapy costs are € 885, based on Chemotherapy prices from 16 clinics.

 Chemotherapy prices vary greatly depending on the clinic and the location.
 For example, Chemotherapy in Turkey is a popular option where Chemotherapy costs as low as € 885.